-At my high school’s wildlife society I was privileged to listen to other wonderful conservationists talk, the likes of Kenneth Newman, Clive Walker and the late Dr Ian Player, who spearheaded ‘Operation Rhino’ and brought the rhino back from the brink of extinction in the sixties.
+At my high school’s wildlife society I was privileged to listen to other wonderful conservationists talk, the likes of the late Kenneth Newman, Clive Walker and the late Dr Ian Player, who spearheaded ‘Operation Rhino’ and brought the rhino back from the brink of extinction in the sixties.
 Listening to Dr Player talk about his life of adventure and purpose, I decided that I too wanted to become a game ranger and a nature conservationist.
 While I have no formal training in photography, I am however a qualified Nature Conservationist and working now as a professional wildlife photographer, I see myself both as an artist and a conservationist.
 I believe that wildlife photographers all around the world have a vital role to play in nature conservation.
 Our cameras, and sometimes our accompanying words, are weapons that simply give wildlife a voice as we speak for those who cannot.

 It is human nature to protect that which we love.
 This is hardwired into our very DNA and so; we do not need to be taught to protect the very things we love.
 Whenever a beautiful wildlife photograph is shared, an appreciation and love for that animal increases.
 Eventually, with the combined collective effort of photographers all around the world, the love, respect and appreciation for wild animals will grow to a point where people will simply refuse to let these animals disappear.
 This is the hope that I, a wildlife photographer in this modern world, cling to.
 I see myself, as we all should, as an ambassador for wild animals.